Chronic wounds

 How is a chronic wound diagnosed?

 Superficial wounds or difficult to heal wounds do not necessarily become chronic wounds.
 So doctors will first of all check how long the wound has been open.
-They will also identify the risk factors such as a diabetes, immune deficiency or circulatory disorders.
+They will also identify the risk factors, such as diabetes, an immune deficiency or circulatory disorders.

 How is a chronic wound treated?